There are several smart lock benefits over other locks, as well as some downsides. We cover them here.

 - Many models work with personal assistants like Alexa and Google Assistant.

-- With some models can authorise access for multiple people simultaneously, perfect if you’re hosting a party or are operating an Airbnb apartment.
+- Some models can authorise access for multiple people simultaneously, perfect if you’re hosting a party or are operating an Airbnb apartment.

 - Some smart locks can be set to only allow access during certain hours or days.